slackapi/bolt-js/docs/README.md

 │       ├── rory.png
 │       └── oslo.svg
 ├── src/
-│   ├── pages/ (stuff that isn't docs.
+│   ├── pages/ (stuff that isn't docs content.
 This is empty for every repo but homepage) │   └── theme (only contains the 404 page)
-├── docusaurus.config.js (main config file. also where to set navbar/footer) └── redirects.js (a redirects script because the old site used # as pages which docusaurus can't handle) └── sidebar.js (manually set where the docs are in the sidebar.)
+├── docusaurus.config.js (main config file. also where to set navbar/footer) └── redirects.js (a redirects script because the old site used # as pages which docusaurus can't handle) └── sidebar.js (manually set where the content docs are in the sidebar.)
 ```

 A cheat-sheet:
-* _I want to edit a doc._ `docs/*/*.md`
+* _I want to edit a doc._ `content/*/*.md`
 * _I want to edit a Japanese doc._ `i18n/ja-jp/docusaurus-plugin-content-docs/current/*/*.md`
 * _I want to change the docs sidebar._ `sidebar.js`
 * _I want to change the css._ Don't use this repo, use the home repo and the changes will propagate here.